 - Do not bathe or swim for two to three weeks

 - If you are outside in the sun, the wound will burn easily, so keep it covered

 - After several weeks it is okay to use sun block on the wound

 You should not drive a car if you are taking narcotics, pain pills such as Vicodin, Percocet, Davocet.
 After you stop taking those drugs you shouldn’t drive until your reaction time has returned to normal.
 Have you ever been driving along and suddenly notice the person in front of you has stopped?
 You have to slam on your brakes and just avoid rear-ending them.
-Well, imagine if your reaction time is one second off—instead of just "missing" the car in front of you, you now have your engine in your lap.
+Well, imagine if your reaction time is one second off—instead of just “missing” the car in front of you, you crash.
 If the thought of slamming on your brakes makes your incision hurt, then you shouldn’t be driving.
-Some surgeons want patients to wait two or three weeks, but there are clearly some patients who should wait even longer.
+Some weight loss surgeons want patients to wait two or three weeks, but there are clearly some who should wait even longer.

 —Over the counter: what can I take when I get a cold, or the flu?